CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 - Rape same person = 10 Minutes

 - Bank raid = 20 Minutes (The cooldown is shared between everyone on the server)

-- Terror = 10 Minutes (Classes With Jihad Bombs Only)

 !> Assisting, Stealing, and Countering have NO Cooldown.